Iowa assistant Kirk Speraw will retire after 43-year career

 - Fran McCafferyAmerican basketball player-coach

-IOWA CITY, Iowa (AP) Iowa assistant Kirk Speraw will retire on June 30 after 43 years coaching college basketball, head coach Fran McCaffery announced Wednesday.
+IOWA CITY, Iowa – Iowa assistant Kirk Speraw will retire on June 30 after 43 years coaching college basketball, head coach Fran McCaffery announced Wednesday.

 Speraw began his career as a graduate assistant under Lute Olson on Iowa’s 1980 Final Four team and ended it as a 12-year assistant under McCaffery.